What is a meta description?

 However, meta descriptions do have an indirect impact on SEO!

-Now, search engines will rank your post according to how many clicks your post gets in their search results which means if your meta descriptions don’t help attract clicks, its search engine ranking for specific keywords will go down.
+Search engines will rank your post according to the click-through rate of your link in the search results.
+That means if your meta descriptions aren’t helping your website get clicks, your rankings for different keywords will eventually go down.

-In other words, it really doesn’t matter what words you use in your meta description as long as the searcher clicks on your article.
-That’s really what search engines care for.
+In other words, it really doesn’t matter what words you use in your meta description as long as people click on your link in the search results.
+That’s what Google really cares about at the end of the day.

 How to write custom meta descriptions in WordPress